Learn everything about getting a company car as a monthly subscription!

-There are 2 main types of business car subscription:
+There are two main types of business vehicle subscriptions:

-If you’re taking out a company car subscription, the business is effectively the car leaseholder.
+The business is the car leaseholder if you’re taking out a company car subscription.
 You’ll choose who is eligible to drive the cars assigned to your business.

-With a salary sacrifice scheme, you can give your permanent employees the option to take out a car subscription in their own name as a benefit-in-kind.
+With a salary sacrifice scheme, you can give your permanent employees the option to take out a car subscription in their name as a benefit-in-kind.
 The benefit-in-kind tax rate depends on which kind of car you drive.
-For pure electric cars, the BIK rate is set at just 2% until the 2025/26 tax year.
-For other cars, the BIK rate can be as high as 37% — so how much employees save depends on the car they choose.
+The BIK rate is set at just 2% for pure electric cars until the 2025/26 tax year.
+For other vehicles, the BIK rate can be as high as 37% — so how much employees save depends on their chosen car.

-Some providers, such as Electric Car Scheme offer their salary sacrifice scheme at the same rate as the business’s National Insurance savings — so it won’t cost your business a penny to offer this perk to your employees.
+Some providers, such as Electric Car Scheme, offer their salary sacrifice scheme at the same rate as the business’s National Insurance savings — so it won’t cost your company a penny to provide this perk to your employees.

 Most companies with PAYE employees can take out a car subscription for business.
 This includes a limited company director who is the only employee at the company.

-You can set your own policy regarding who is eligible for a company car subscription.
-Most companies offer company cars to employees with certain business travel needs, and/or senior members of staff.
+Employers can set their own policy regarding who is eligible for a company car subscription.
+Most companies offer company cars to employees with certain business travel needs and/or senior staff members.
 Salary sacrifice schemes are usually offered to all permanent employees who have passed their probationary period.

-These employees can choose whether to opt-in to the scheme.
-(Bear in mind that a salary sacrifice scheme can’t reduce employee wages to below the minimum wage, so employees on or near the minimum wage threshold may not be eligible.)
+These employees can choose whether to opt into the scheme.
+Remember that a salary sacrifice scheme can’t reduce employee wages to below the minimum wage, so employees on or near the minimum wage threshold may not be eligible.

-Car subscription providers also set eligibility criteria for drivers, such as age limits, credit checks, and residency rules.
+Car subscription providers also set driver eligibility criteria, such as age limits, credit checks, and residency rules.
 Check these car subscription requirements with your provider before you sign up.

 A business car subscription benefits your company and your staff.
 They allow businesses to:

-Employees can also benefit from tax savings, and having a flexible, affordable way to drive — whether it’s for business or personal use.
-See more reasons to get a car on subscription.
+Employees can also benefit from tax savings and a flexible, affordable way to drive — whether for business or personal use.
+See more reasons to get a car on a subscription.

-With a car subscription, you won’t actually own the vehicle — so you may feel as though you’re not making much of an investment.
-But this comes with its own advantages.
-Cars are notorious for losing value, so you won’t need to worry about depreciation of your assets (and accounting for this every year).
+With a car subscription, you won’t own the vehicle — so you may feel like you’re not making much of an investment.

 Just like buying a company car, the cost of a business car subscription depends on various factors, including: